-- The arguments Hindus and Christians use to justify the sanctity of life. - The nature of pacifism and how people work around the world to support peaceful objectives. - The way that Christians, Muslims and Hindus approach modern ethical challenges like animal testing, genetic engineering and the use of AI.
+- The arguments Hindus and Christians use to justify the sanctity of life and Humanist responses to these ethical issues. - The nature of pacifism and how people work around the world to support peaceful objectives. - The way that Christians, Muslims, Hindus and Humanists approach modern ethical challenges like animal testing, genetic engineering and the use of AI.